fooooter/drain/README.md

     + TLS1.2

     Instead, it will be set to accept every protocol.
-  * `cipher_list` - a list of ciphers the server will use.
+  * `cipher_list` - a colon-separated list of ciphers the server will use.
 Must be one of the following:
     + TLS_AES_128_GCM_SHA256
     + TLS_AES_256_GCM_SHA384
     + TLS_CHACHA20_POLY1305_SHA256